PlasmaPy/PlasmaPy/docs/contributing/code_guide.rst

     ``λ = c / ν`` will be more readable than ``lambda = c / nu`` or ``wavelength = speed_of_light / frequency``.

-  * If an implementation is based on a journal article, then it might be more readable and maintainable if the variable names are based on the symbols used in that article.
-The article should be cited in the appropriate docstring so that it appears in the |bibliography|.
+  * If an implementation is based on a journal article, then variable names may be based on the symbols used in that article.
+The article should be :ref:`cited <citation-instructions>` in the appropriate docstring so that it appears in the |bibliography|.

 * To mark that an object is not part of PlasmaPy's public API_, begin its name with a leading underscore (e.g., ``_private_variable``).